gt-cs3220/gt-cs3220.github.io/assignment3.md

 If the design pass the behavioral simulation test but it cannot be synthesized, you will get only 50% of the scores.

 If it does not pass testall.mem file, then there is no partial grading.
 Only for this assignment, we will accept a late submission with a penalty.
-Late submission: If you can submit the successful design  by the due of part-3, you will receive 50% of the part-2 score.
+**Late submission**: If you can submit the successful design  by the due of part-3, you will receive 50% of the part-2 score.

+**Incorrect/Incomplete/Missing File(s) Submissions : 5% deducted**

 **What to submit**: